5 Things Organizers In Charlottesville Want You to Do to Help Fight Hate

 "Opposing hate is not something to do in silos.
 Join forces with other groups that share your values.
 At Hillel, we often partner with diverse faith groups and minority groups on campus to share perspective that can foster understanding," the center told InStyle.com.
 "Doing this amplifies a message of unity and mutual respect.
 Try having a small gathering or dinner party where you discuss a topic, let everyone speak, focus on active listening and learn what experiences create each person's view."

-The Brody Jewish Center offers a conversation guide containing advice on how to have open conversations and foster understanding.
+The Brody Jewish Center, in partnership with Ask Big Questions, offers a conversation guide containing advice on how to have open conversations and foster understanding.

 The Southern Poverty Law Center